bparanj/crystal/computer/memory/sodimm.md

    - Devices like mini-PCs and some all-in-one desktops use SO-DIMMs to save space while still providing ample memory capacity.

 3. **Embedded Systems**:
-   - SO-DIMMs are also used in embedded systems, including industrial computers and network devices, where space is at a premium.
+   - SO-DIMMs are also used in embedded systems,  industrial computers and network devices, where space is at a premium.

 ### Benefits of SO-DIMMs: